bdhamilton/askesis/README.md

 * [X] Database should include phone numbers
 * [X] Every day at 5pm, it should text opted-in students who haven't logged a practice yet
 * [ ] It should accept a response from students to log their practice
+  * [X] It should accept text messages
+  * [X] It should respond to yes and no messages differently
+  * [ ] It should check if the incoming number is recognized
+  * [ ] If recognized and not yet logged, log the practice
+  * [ ] If recognized and already logged, confirm update and then log the practice
 * [ ] It should follow up by asking them what they did
-* [ ] It should not accidentally double-log information
 * [ ] It should allow students to add or delete a phone number

 ### 1.1: some teacher upgrades